MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 ## Bulk site edits

 Bulk edits are listed as one action item in the recent actions panel.
 Select a bulk action item to see a list of sites affected by a bulk edit.
-Bulks edits are listed as separate items in the .csv file.
-The bulk edit column of the report lets you quickly filter which changes were part of a bulk edit.
+Bulk edits show as separate items in the .csv file.
+The bulk edit column lets you quickly filter which changes were part of a bulk edit.

 Here’s an example of how bulk edits are grouped as one action in the recent actions panel: